Liberia: Govt Spending Entities Conclude PAPD Indicators and Data Collection Validation Workshop

 The week-long event witnessed day 1 and 2 focussing on reviewing and updates of various working tools and template developed by the Department of budget and Development planning to be used during the five years implementation period of PAPD.
 Day three and four was about working session which led to the validation of the proposed national key indicators of the Pro-Poor agenda for Prosperity and Development (PAPD.)

-Making remarks at the ceremony, the Assistant Minister for Development Planning, Benedict Kolubah said the work shop will help improve the planning, implementation and monitoring processes of the national development plan, while at the same time reduce Government, NGO and development partnerstax processing time.
+Making remarks at the ceremony, the Assistant Minister for Development Planning, Hon.
+Benedict Kolubah said the work shop will help improve the planning, implementation and monitoring processes of the national development plan, while at the same time reduce Government, NGO and development partners tax processing time.

-" this is a validation that brings about increase sense of ownership on us and allow us to focus on the job we have to do" says Mr. Kolubah.
+" this is a validation that brings about increase sense of ownership on us and allow us to focus on the job we have to do" says Hon.
+Kolubah.

 The PAPD is being roll-out by the Ministry of Finance and Development Planning.
 Its national development plan was launched in October 2018, thus seeking to create better living conditions for Liberians.